 - 20 Evocative Photos Explain the Hindu Kumbh Mela.

 Bikaner Camel Fair

-As its name suggests, the focus of this festival (organized by the Rajasthan government's Department of Tourism, Art & Culture), is camels -- and plenty of them.
+Less crowded than the Pushkar Camel Fair, the Bikaner Camel Festival offers an alternate opportunity to have an encounter with camels -- and plenty of them!
 The festival kicks off with a procession of camels decorated in their finest attire, and continues on with camel beauty pageants, camel races, and camel dancing.
 Who ever thought camels could dance?
 It's worth attending the festival just to see that performance!
 The festival ends with entertainment by Rajasthani folk artists, and fireworks.